sajstyles21/Apple-Wallet/README.md

 Local URL for creating business card -
 URL - http://127.0.0.1:8000/create-pass

-NOTE - Please update `APP_URL` in the .env file for your base URL whether it is live server or local server.
+IMPORTANT - Please update `APP_URL` in the .env file for your base URL according to the server (live server or local server).

 Possible local URLs -